pcbimon/ICT_Prep_Github_1/MyFriendFile.md

-My name is Somchai NhongKlatong
+My name is Somchai NhongKlatong.
+He is Morakot's friend.